libp2p/js-libp2p/README.md

 - a) peer A dials a conn to peer B
 - b) that conn gets upgraded to a stream multiplexer that both peers agree
 - c) peer B executes de identify protocol
 - d) peer B now can open streams to peer A, knowing which is the identity of peer A

-In addition to this, we also share the 'observed addresses' by the other peer, which is extremely useful information for different kinds of network topologies.
+In addition to this, we also share the "observed addresses" by the other peer, which is extremely useful information for different kinds of network topologies.

 ### Notes